-Byzantine Empire, which existed from 4^{th} to 15^{th} century, is one of the longest-lived civilizations.
-As a continuation of the Roman Empire, centred in Constantinople, it represented a link between the antiquity and the modern world.
-During this long period of 11^{th} centuries, the Empire spread over many territories including Asia Minor, Balkans, Greece, Italy and North Africa.
+The Byzantine Empire, which existed from the 4th to the 15th century, is one of the longest-lived civilizations.
+As a continuation of the Roman Empire, centred in Constantinople, it represented a link between antiquity and the modern world.
+During this long period of the 11th century, the Empire spread over many territories, including Asia Minor, the Balkans, Greece, Italy, and North Africa.
 The new culture that evolved within its borders remains known for its architectural and artistic achievements (Gregory, 2005; Boshkovic, 1976).

-World History Encyclopedia is a blend of the Roman traditions and influences from the Near East.
+Byzantine architecture is a blend of the Roman traditions and influences from the Near East.
 This style was used to shape many religious buildings in Europe and the Mediterranean, which remain relevant to this day, as part of the world's cultural heritage.
 The most distinctive characteristics of the style are the domes with pendentives, ornamental facades, and mosaics.
 The architectural achievements of the time and new design elements contributed to the transformation of the Byzantine churches, from monumental basilicas with a simple rectangular plan to the characteristic domed cross-plan churches (World History Encyclopedia, 2018; World History Encyclopedia, 2020).

-Hagia Sophia in Istanbul is one of the masterpieces of the World History Encyclopedia.
+Hagia Sophia in Istanbul is one of the masterpieces of Byzantine Architecture.
 It was built in the 6th century and was considered the biggest church in the world until the 16th century.
 Its huge dome with a span of nearly 32m rests on an innovative system of arches and pendentives, which was an achievement of the time.
 The interior of the church is one of the most decorated, with many wall paintings and mosaics.
 Today, the building reflects the religious changes that have happened over time, symbolized by the presence of minarets, Islamic inscriptions, and mosaics (World History Encyclopedia, 2018; World History Encyclopedia, 2020).